Brazil–Turkey relations

 Relations between Brazil and Turkey have roots that predate the foundation of the modern Republic of Turkey in 1923.

-Brazil maintains an embassy in Ankara while Turkey is represented in Brazil through the Embassy of Turkey in Brasília and a Consulate General in São Paulo.
+Brazil maintains an embassy in Ankara and a consulate general in Istanbul, while Turkey is represented in Brazil through its embassy in Brasília and a consulate general in São Paulo.
 Both countries are full members of the World Trade Organization (WTO).
+Brazil is Turkey's largest trading partner in South America.

 Early relations

 The Empire of Brazil was the second state in the Americas (after the United States) to enter into treaty relations with the Ottoman Empire (predecessor of modern Turkey).
 On 5 February 1858, the two empires signed a Treaty of Commerce and Navigation, which had eleven articles and was similar in nature to the other Ottoman capitulations to Christian powers.
-Brazil set up four consulates in the Ottoman Empire: at Cairo, Jaffa, Mansouri and Tanta.
-The Ottomans had two consulates in Brazil: at Rio de Janeiro and São Paulo.
-Although Brazil tried after 1909 to establish consulates in Constantinople (Istanbul) and Beirut, it was unable to since the Ottomans would not allow it and there was no agreement on consular reciprocity.
+Brazil set up four consulates in the Ottoman-administered cities of Cairo, Jaffa, Mansouri and Tanta.
+The Ottomans had two consulates in Rio de Janeiro and São Paulo.
 As a result of the opening of diplomatic relations and establishment of formal rules of residence for each other's subjects, over 100,000 Ottoman subjects, mainly from Syria, emigrated to Brazil, often to work on the coffee plantations.
 About twenty Arabic newspapers were published in Brazil for the Ottoman expatriate population from the late 19th century on.
-These generally took an anti-Ottoman editorial stance, putting strain on the countries' relations.
+These generally took an anti-Ottoman editorial stance, putting a strain on the countries' relations.
+Although the First Brazilian Republic tried after 1909 to establish consulates in Constantinople (Istanbul) and Beirut, it was unable to since the Ottomans would not allow it and there was no agreement on consular reciprocity.

-Brazil formally recognized Turkey in 1926.
-Brazil and Turkey, by then both republics, signed a new treaty of friendship on 8 September 1927.
+Brazil formally recognized the newly-established Republic of Turkey in 1926.
+Both signed a new treaty of friendship on 8 September 1927.
 In 1930 the two countries opened their respective embassies and in 1933 signed a trade agreement.